Alstom union fears 320 job cuts at Belfort train-making plant

 The French rail industry federation FIF warned this week that 10,000 to 15,000 jobs could be scrapped out of 21,000 in the sector by 2018 due to a forecast drop in domestic demand for rolling stock from 2016.

-Alstom, which also makes turbines for power plants, agreed in June to a $16.9 billion (10.7 billion pounds) deal that will involve GE buying the bulk of its energy business while it focuses on its rail arm.
+Alstom, which also makes turbines for power plants, agreed in June to a $16.9 billion deal that will involve GE buying the bulk of its energy business while it focuses on its rail arm.

 The deal was sealed after a two-month tug-of-war with the French government, eager to protect its national industry and worried that a straight sale of Alstom's power arm would leave it vulnerable as a standalone rail player.